anadikulkarni/it-ticketing-app/QUICKSTART.md

 ✅ **No Login for Users** - Quick and easy ticket submission
 🔐 **Secure IT Portal** - Authentication required for ticket management
+📷 **Image Upload** - Attach screenshots or photos to tickets
+☁️ **Cloud Storage** - Images stored in Google Drive with shareable links
 📊 **Real-time Sync** - Automatic Google Sheets integration
 📋 **Two Systems** - Support for both SAP and Botree
 🎫 **Unique Ticket IDs** - Timestamp-based tracking